Meaning Of Dual Diagnosis

 Hospital

-For example, dual diagnosis treatment focuses on:
+For example, treatment plans focus on:

 Research Environment/Academic Papers